 You can create a title with a high click-through rate in two different ways: SEO-centric and social-centric titling.

 Taking an SEO-centric approach means including your target keyword and any other relevant words in your title tag.

 Specifically, you should aim to get keywords toward the beginning of your title.

 Having your keywords early on in your title tag means search engines will recognize it earlier, giving your content more potential to rank higher on SERPs.
 Just remember to do this in a natural way — after all, your page is meant for a human audience.

 In the same vein, you should also avoid stuffing your target keyword across one or multiple page titles, especially if it’s irrelevant.
+That is, the occurrence of keywords in your title (and the rest of your copy) should always be natural.
 Your title should ultimately be descriptive but concise.

 Check out these examples of SEO-centric titles: